-Restrictions apply to accepting or soliciting gifts from restricted sources.
+Minus a few exceptions, you cannot accept or solicit gifts from restricted sources.
 Someone is a restricted source if they are:

-- seeking official action from you at the time of the gift; OR - if you can affect that person's financial interest through official action in temporal proximity to the gift.
+- · seeking official action from you at the time of the gift; OR - if you can affect that person's financial interest through official action in temporal proximity to the gift.

-You cannot solicit gifts of any type or value from a restricted source.
-You cannot accept monetary gifts (cash, checks, gift cards) of any amount from a restricted source.
+You cannot accept or solicit any monetary gift (cash, checks, gift cards) from a restricted source.
+You cannot solicit any gifts from a restricted source.
 You cannot accept non-monetary gifts worth more than \$99 in total over the course of the calendar year from a single restricted source.

-Example: Someone you supervise leaves a \$25 gift card on your desk with a greeting card that says "Happy Birthday to the best boss!"
-Because you can affect your subordinate's financial interest in their employment through official action, you cannot accept the gift card.
-You may keep the greeting card because, by itself, that is not a monetary gift (and is worth less than \$99).
+Example: A member of your staff leaves a \$25 gift card on your desk with a greeting card that says "Happy Birthday to the best boss!"
+Because the staff member is a subordinate whose financial interest in their employment you can affect through official action, you cannot accept the gift card.
+You may keep the greeting card because, by itself, that is not a monetary gift.